SocksTheWolf/AntiScamBot/README.md

 You can read more on [the website here](https://theantiscamgroup.com)!

-## Configurations to Run
+## Configurations to Run the Bot

 ### Environment Vars

-To start the bot locally, create a .env file in the directory with the following:
+To start the bot locally, create a .env file in the current directory with the following environment variables:

 ```
-DISCORD_TOKEN="your discord token"
+DISCORD_TOKEN="your discord bot token"
 DATABASE_FILE="a path to your sql file"
 CONFIG_FILE="a path to your config file"
-BACKUP_LOCATION="a path to your sql backup file"
+BACKUP_LOCATION="a path to a directory to store your backup sql file"
-DEVELOPMENT_MODE="TRUE or FALSE"
+DEVELOPMENT_MODE="true if you want to test without banning, false to ban people"
 ```

-here is an example of a .env file
+Here is an example of a .env file.

 ```
 DISCORD_TOKEN="OTk1MTU1NzcyMzFYxMTQ2NFM.489fy9.WSF8YHE87F98efye79wsLSKDF0s"
 DATABASE_FILE="database.db"
 CONFIG_FILE="config.json"
 BACKUP_LOCATION="backup/"
-DEVELOPMENT_MODE="TRUE"
+DEVELOPMENT_MODE="true"
 ```

 You can also have these environment variables set directly

 ### Config.json

-With the provided config.json as a base, you will need to update the IDs with your server/roles/channels.
+You will need to update config.json with your server/roles/channels ID in order for the bot to work.
 Here's how you get those IDs
 - Server ID: Right click your server icon and click on Copy Server ID
 - Role ID: Go to your Server Settings -> Roles -> "..." button for the role -> Copy Role ID
 - Channel ID: Right click the channel and click on Copy Channel ID